gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

   - The project `admin` role should be extended to allow CRUD operations on the `Bastion` resource.
 The `gardener.cloud:system:project-member-aggregation` `ClusterRole` needs to be updated accordingly (https://github.com/gardener/gardener/blob/master/charts/gardener/controlplane/charts/application/templates/rbac-user.yaml)

 ### SSH Flow
-0. Users should only get the RBAC permission to `create` / `update` `Bastion` resources for a namespace, if they should be allowed to SSH onto the shoot nodes in this namespace.
+0. Users should only get the RBAC permission to `create` / `update` `Bastion` resources for a namespace, if they should be allowed to `ssh` onto the shoot nodes in this namespace.
 A project member with `admin` role will have these permissions.
 1. User/`gardenctlv2` creates `Bastion` resource in garden cluster (see [resource example](#resource-example) below)
     - First, gardenctl would figure out the own public IP of the user's machine.
 Either by calling an external service (gardenctl (v1) uses https://github.com/gardener/gardenctl/blob/master/pkg/cmd/miscellaneous.go#L226) or by calling a binary that prints the public IP(s) to stdout.
 The binary should be configurable.
 The result is set under `spec.ingress[].from[].ipBlock.cidr`
     - the public `ssh` key of the user is set under `spec.sshPublicKey`.
 The key that should be used needs to be configured beforehand by the user